Found in: Logos

 - All academic, administrative, and support units of the University are required to use one of the approved letterhead styles on all stationery, printed in black ink only or black plus PMS 200 red.
 Envelopes, notepads, business cards, mailing labels, and other stationery items must also conform to these logo guidelines.

 - No competing departmental, school, college, or other logos or symbols may appear on official University of Georgia letterhead or stationery items.

 - The words “The University of Georgia” must appear on the front cover of all University publications, and one of the logos must appear on or within each publication, preferably on front or back or title page

-- This logo system is recommended for all visual representations of the University—for signs, video productions, exhibit materials, vehicles, and the like, in addition to printed publications and Web sites
+- This logo system is recommended for all visual representations of the University—signs, video productions, exhibit materials, vehicles, printed publications and Web sites.

 For more information about UGA's logo policies: Logos & Trademarks; External Uses; Internal and Affiliated Uses; General Use and Regulation Requirements for UGA Marks and Logos; UGA Identity Program Policies